The Women of Troy take aim a back-to-back national championships in Indy next week.

 In November 2012, Vavic was named interim head coach of the U.S. Men's National Team, and led Team USA to World Championship qualification with success at the 2013 UANA World Aquatic Championship Qualification Tournament in Canada.

 Vavic graduated from UCLA in 1992 with a bachelor's degree in history.
 He and his wife, Lisa, have four children: Nikola, Monica, Marko and Stefan.
-Nikola and Monica both attend USC and have won national championships with their respective USC water polo teams.
+Nikola and Monica both played water polo for their father at USC and both won national championships with their respective USC water polo teams.

 1996 MPSF Men's Co-Coach of the Year

 2004 National Women's Coach of the Year

 2005 MPSF Men's Coach of the Year